thearrival/IsmailScript/README.md

 ![logo_200x200_auto_x2](https://user-images.githubusercontent.com/27915465/151691466-a70eb52e-229b-410c-93c0-fd0f9cb8652b.jpg)

-IsmailScript Is a tool written by using python programming language.
+IsmailScript Is a tool written by using python language.
 Enable a penetration tester to save a time and performing a full Reconnaissance and Information Gathering on any Web Application Server.

 ```diff
 - Version:  1.1.2